Accounting Degrees in Nebraska

 Nebraska is also home to Berkshire Hathaway, the company founded by noted investor Warren Buffett, as well as various manufacturing, IT, and telecommunications companies.
 Nebraska’s two largest cities, Omaha and Lincoln, offer the most lucrative employment opportunities to financial services specialists like accountants and auditors.

-Accounting In Nebraska at a glance
+Nebraska at a glance

 |Per Capita Income||$43,143|